12 Popular Plastic Injection Molding Materials

 Polyethylene is the most popular and commonly used plastic in the world.
 It is a lightweight, ductile, and chemically resistant material with good impact strength.

-• Key Traits: Flexible, waterproof, chemical resistant
+• Key Advatange: Flexible, waterproof, chemical resistant

 • Used For: Bags, containers, tubing, insulation, film